Azure/aks-engine-azurestack/docs/topics/pod-security.md

 }
 ```

-To speed up the upgrade process,
+To speed up the upgrade process, use the `--control-plane-only`.

-perform a "forced" upgrade to the cluster's current version (needs flag `--force`)
+To validate pod security before upgrading to Kubernetes v1.25,
-of the master nodes only (needs flag `--control-plane-only`).
+perform a "forced" upgrade to the cluster's current version (needs flag `--force`).

 ```bash
 aks-engine-azurestack upgrade \